Thomasvdw/ProgProject/README.md

 2) Line graph, this graph can be triggered by clicking on a single state, showing the graph over time of the above mentioned parameters;

 Altogether, this will mean that a lot of data must be found and bound to HTML elements using d3.
 Based on experience from the Data Processing course of the minor Programming at the UvA this visualization will be developed.

+In the map "Visualization", the final product is available.
+It takes data from the map "Data", and uses several scripts which are stored in their respective maps inside the Visualization map.

 ### Data ###
 The National Renewable Energy Laboratory has been working on their database with data on solar panels in the US since the beginning of the 21st century, and currently have more than 420,000 entries of installed solar panels in the US.
 The database is called 'The Open PV Project' and, as the name suggests, is a publicly accessible database.